BetterTyped/hyper-fetch/packages/react/__tests__/old__tests__/shared/fetch.tests.md

-import { RenderHookResult } from "@testing-library/react-hooks/dom"; import { FetchCommandInstance } from
+import { RenderHookResult } from "@testing-library/react-hooks/dom"; import { CommandInstance } from
 "@better-typed/hyper-fetch";

 import { UseFetchReturnType } from "use-fetch"; import { getCurrentState } from "../utils/utils";